 Excessive vocalisation can be very frustrating.
 It can disrupt peace in the household, it can create tension with neighbours and can even result in Council visits and fines.
 In most cases excessive vocalisation can be resolved with the implementation of a personalised behaviour modification strategy.

 Resource guarding is a very common issue.
 The root cause for this behaviour is typically very different to what people expect.
-It is very important to not attempt to dominate the situation, or just take items away from a possessive dog; this can increase stress in the animal, and can result in injury to the person, or even redirected aggression (on to another person, child, or dog).
-The underlying emotion causing the behaviour must be addressed, in order to reduce or eliminate this potentially dangerous behaviour.
+It is very important to not attempt to "dominate" the situation, or just take items away from a possessive dog; this can increase stress in the animal, and can result in injury to the person, or even redirected aggression (on to another person, child, or dog).
+The underlying emotion causing the behaviour must be addressed in order to reduce or eliminate this potentially dangerous behaviour.

 Dogs and children can create wonderful, emotional, and rewarding bonds, however this is not always the case.
 It is important to realize the potential danger dogs can present to babies and children.
-If you are have concerns about the interactions occurring between your dog and your child, or you are bringing a new baby home, contact us to organize an in-home consult and address the issues before a problem occurs.
+If you are have concerns about the interactions occurring between your dog and your child, or you are bringing a new baby home, contact us so we can help you to formulate a plan to address potential issues before a problem occurs.

-There are techniques available to assist dogs with enjoying travel in a calm and relaxed manner.
-This makes travel enjoyable for the humans too!
+There are management and training options available to help dogs learn to travel in a calm and relaxed manner.

 Copyright © 2018 Avanti Dog Training - All Rights Reserved.